SteinarLaenen/starter-hugo-academic/content/publication/fsl/index.md

 # Summary.
 An optional shortened abstract.
-summary: 'By comparing Prototypical Networks with the classic Neighbourhoud Component Analysis, we show that the the former`s episodic training setup in these methods is inefficient for few-shot learning.'
+summary: 'By comparing Prototypical Networks with the classic Neighbourhoud Component Analysis, we show experimentally that the former`s episodic training setup in these methods is inefficient for few-shot learning.'

 tags: [Few-shot learning, meta-learning]